rossmillenacker/lab-guides/ase-admin/INSTRUCTIONS.md

   cd labs
   ./dumpfull_testdb.sh
 ```
+*Special Note*: This lab has a specific configuration that leverages the Target Host as a Staging Host.
+This is fine for simple use cases.
+However, for optimal performance, the two should be separate.
+In order to complete this lab, you must register the Target Host as the Staging Host as well.
+This is done by accessing the Target Host from the "Environments" tab, selecting LINUXTARGET, and the clicking the "Use as Staging" option accessed via the "edit" icon.

 2. From the Delphix admin console click the Source environment on the left side of the screen
 3. Click the Databases tab (marked by a large database icon) on the right hand side of your screen